nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`Invalid command format!…` | Ensure that a keyword is provided.
+`Invalid command format! …` | Ensure that a keyword is provided.
 {: .errors-table}

 <div style="page-break-after: always;"></div>